Mordecai2001/GameConsole-Python/README.md

 # GameConsole-Python
-A GameConsole program written in Python that can simulate Hangman, Sudoku, Connect4, and Blackjack
+A GameConsole program written in Python that can simulate Hangman, Sudoku, Connect4, and Blackjack.
+To start it, run the GameConsole file.